Jammooly1/HEB-Take-Home-Assignment---Pizza-App/README.md

 This is the HEB take-home assignment for the Software Engineer II position, completed by Jamal Dabas.

-The HEB Pizza App is a single-page application built with Angular and TypeScript.
+The HEB Pizza App is an application built with Angular and TypeScript.
 It allows users to log in and place pizza orders through a connected backend API.

 The backend/api for this project is provided by HEB here: https://github.com/kylekurihara/order-pizza-api